A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 Asterisks denote underlying values of variables.
-In OPAL, $\bm{Y1}_j^* = (Y1_{ij}^*: i = 1, . . . ,N_j)$ is the vector of underlying indicators of HIV risk for the $N_j$ individuals from cluster $j$.
-More generally, $Y1$ is an indicator of being in the target population of interest (e.g., having HIV for the outcome of ART initiation or having high blood pressure for the outcome of antihypertensive medication use).
-These indicators are only observed for individuals participating in health screening.
-Therefore, we define $\bm{\Delta}_j= (\Delta_{ij}: i = 1, \ldots ,N_j$) as the vector of measurement indicators for cluster $j$.
-In OPAL, the HIV risk status of given individual is observed if they are screened at the health center (i.e., if $\Delta$=1) and is missing otherwise (i.e., if $\Delta$=0).
+Specifically, let $Y1_{ij}^*$ be in indicator that the individual $i$ in cluster $j$ is in the focus population.
+In OPAL, for example, $Y1^*$ indicates being at risk of HIV acquisition.
+We emphasize that $Y1^*$ is not the outcome.
+Other examples of $Y1^*$ could be indicators of having HIV for the outcome of ART initiation or having high blood pressure for the outcome of antihypertensive medication use.
+Let $\bm{Y1}_j^* = (Y1_{ij}^*: i = 1,\ldots ,N_j)$ be the corresponding vector of indicators for cluster $j$.
+These indicators are only observed for individuals who participate in health screening.
+Therefore, we define $\bm{\Delta}_j= (\Delta_{ij}: i = 1, \ldots,N_j)$ as the vector of measurement indicators for cluster $j$.
+In OPAL, the HIV risk status of a given individual is observed if they are screened at the health center (i.e., if $\Delta$=1) and is missing otherwise (i.e., if $\Delta$=0).
 Then we define the observed indicators as $Y1_{ij}=\Delta_{ij}\times Y1_{ij}^*$ for individual $i$ in cluster $j$ and as $\bm{Y1}_j= (Y1_{ij}: i = 1, \ldots, N_j$) for cluster $j$.
-In OPAL, $Y1=1$ if the individual screened at risk for HIV acquisition and is zero otherwise (i.e., screened but was not at risk, or did not screen).
+In OPAL, $Y1=1$ if the individual screened at risk for HIV acquisition and is zero otherwise (i.e., did not screen or screened but was not at risk).

 Finally, we define the outcome vector for cluster $j$ as $\bm{Y2}_j= (Y2_{ij}: i = 1, \ldots, N_j$).
 In OPAL, $\bm{Y2}$ consists of indicators of PrEP initiation.
-To match the running example where PrEP initiation occurs at the health clinic, we assume complete measurement, but this can easily be relaxed.
+Throughout, having the outcome ($Y2=1$) is only possible if the individual participates in screening and they are in the population of interest ($Y1=1$).
+Therefore, $Y2$ is deterministically zero if $Y1=0$.
+To match the running example where PrEP initiation occurs at the health clinic, we assume complete measurement of the outcome, but this can easily be relaxed.
 Altogether, we denote the observed data for individual $i$ in cluster $j$ as $O_{ij} = (E^c_j,W_{ij}, A^c_j, \Delta_{ij},Y1_{ij},Y2_{ij} )$.